aronamao/Maya-Live-Link-CSV-Import/README.md

 Latest compiled release available for Maya 2018-2020 [here](https://github.com/ArhasGH/Live-Link-Face-CSV-to-Maya/releases/latest)

-### Blendshape that contain "Yaw", "Pitch" or "Roll" will not be imported as they are detected as joints, rename if possible.
+### Blendshapes that contain "Yaw", "Pitch" or "Roll" will not be imported as they are detected as joints, rename if possible.
 If not create an issue and I will address this